Paralegal Education Requirements and Career Info

 The path requiring the least amount of time is a certificate, which can take as little as seven months to complete.
 Most certificate programs are for people who have an associate or bachelor's degree in another area.
 A few require applicants to have a specified number of college credit hours plus experience in the area of law.
 Certificate programs only include courses pertinent to paralegal work and do not include general education courses.
 Courses cover law and ethics, legal research, legal writing, business law, family law, intellectual property and personal injury.

-Students in associate and bachelor's degree programs take a basic core of general education courses in English, math, science and social studies as well as the required courses for paralegal work.
+Students in associate's and bachelor's degree programs take a basic core of general education courses in English, math, science and social studies as well as the required courses for paralegal work.
 There are some master's degree programs available, but this level of education is not required by most employers.

 Paralegals may find employment with law firms, banks, insurance and real estate companies, corporations and court offices.
 Contract freelance work is also an option.
+Paralegals are often given responsibilities previously held by lawyers.
+However, they are not allowed to present a case in court, offer legal advice or set legal fees.

 Related to Paralegal